-NWEN (F) is a company limited by shares and incorporated in the United Kingdom under the Companies Act 2006.
+NWEN plc is a company limited by shares and incorporated in the United Kingdom under the Companies Act 2006.

-The Company acts as an intermediary holding company within the group of companies headed by North West Electricity Networks (Jersey) Limited ("NWEN (J)") and is a non-trading entity.
+The Company acts as a holding and financing company within the group of companies headed by North West Electricity Networks (Jersey) Limited ("NWEN (J)") and is a non-trading entity.

-The Group's principal activity is the operation and maintenance of the North West's electricity distribution network and is undertaken by Electricity North West Limited ("ENWL"), an indirectly held subsidiary of the Company.
+The Group's principal activity is the operation and maintenance of the North West's electricity distribution network and is undertaken by the Company's directly held subsidiary, Electricity North West Ltd ("ENWL").
 The distribution of electricity is regulated by the terms of the Electricity Distribution Licence granted to ENWL under the Electricity Act 1989 and monitored by the Gas and Electricity Markets Authority.